-- Never reverse polarity of battery terminals. - Install only parts specified for a vehicle. - Before replacing the control unit, check the input and output and functions of the component parts. - Do not apply excessive force when disconnecting a connector. - Do not apply excessive shock to the control unit by dropping or hitting it. - Be careful to prevent condensation in the control unit due to rapid temperature changes and do not let water or rain get on it.
-If water is found in the control unit, dry it fully and then install it in the vehicle. - Be careful not to let oil to get on the control unit connector. - Avoid cleaning the control unit with volatile oil. - Do not disassemble the control unit, and do not remove the upper and lower covers.
+- Do not apply excessive shock to the control unit by dropping or hittina it. - Be careful to prevent condensation in the control unit due to rapid temperature changes and do not let water or rain get on it.
+If water is found in the control unit, dry it fully and then install it in the vehicle. - Be careful not to let oil get on the control unit connector. - Avoid cleaning the control unit with volatile oil.

+the connector.

+• Do not disassemble the control unit, and do not remove the upper and lower covers.